Runner laces her shoes

 I will show the most important differences between such a functionally safe and a purely functional development.
 This is done in this detailed article in the following steps:

 Here you can find a summary as a short list.
+And here what needs to be done before a functional safety development is carried out.

 What is This About?